 The proposed development forms part of a series of installations to improve the existing broadband service.
-All such proposals within the Conservation Area require the benefit of planning permission.
 The proposed cabinet has a functional appearance and the positioning within the street would not impact on the appearance of adjacent buildings.
 The overall scale of the proposed cabinet is relatively small and the green colour is appropriate and consistent with the colouring of existing street cabinets.
 The development is therefore considered to have an acceptable impact on the streetscape and Conservation Area and to have a neutral impact on the established residential amenity.
 Whilst located on the public footpath, the Head of Environmental and Commercial Services offers no objections to the proposal on the grounds of road or pedestrian safety.